dh-atlas/white-book/Whitebook.md

 * Provide users with detailed documentation, complete with practical usage examples and intuitive graphical representations of the ontology.
 * Ensure the permanence of URIs, considering the use of W3id and PURL services for long-term stability.
 * Conduct regular maintenance checks to ensure the continued functionality of links to your ontology.
-* Utilize external services for ontology publication to guarantee long-term accessibility and preservation.
+* Utilise external services for ontology publication to guarantee long-term accessibility and preservation.

 ## **References** {#references-21}